kanaria69/Mainecoco/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!